 Selkirk Rex longhair: semi-long, the fur is dense, soft and very curly.
-The curls, longer than in Shorthair, give the impression to be loose and individual.
+The curls, longer than in Shorthair, are loose and individual.
+The ruff is longer than the rest of the coat and frames the face.
+The adult coat starts developing at 8-10 months of age and is fully grown around 2 years of age.